What legislation governs burning in the open outside of the Fire Danger Season?

 Click below for burning rules - Inside & Outside Townships:-

-Previously, residents were permitted to burn clean, dried timber, paper and garden prunings on their domestic property between the hours of 10:00am and 3:00pm, from Monday to Saturday only (ie ‘the 10 to 3 rule’).
-This applied regardless of whether the property was within or outside of a township.
+Residents are permitted to burn clean, dried timber, paper and garden prunings on their domestic property between the hours of 10:00am and 3:00pm, from Monday to Saturday only (ie ‘the 10 to 3 rule’).
+Previously, this applied regardless of whether the property was within or outside of a township.
 Non-domestic properties such as schools and commercial properties were required to obtain a permit.

-This new EPA policy required Council to define township boundaries where burning is permitted as well as the circumstances.
-As a trial for the first year and to minimise administrative burden on defining township boundaries solely for the purpose of burning in the open, Council has endorsed township boundaries which have been defined previously as part of the Character Preservation (Barossa Valley) Act 2012.
+The EPA policy required Council to define township boundaries where burning is permitted as well as the circumstances.
+Council has endorsed township boundaries which have been defined previously as part of the Character Preservation (Barossa Valley) Act 2012.

 A general approval has been provided which allows residents to undertake burning in certain circumstances, which removes the need to obtain individual permits.

-The new rules continue to be the ‘10 to 3 rule’ within township boundaries for general burning.
+The rules continue to be the ‘10 to 3 rule’ within township boundaries for general burning of dried timber or vegetation.
 Properties outside of township boundaries are permitted to burn clean, dried vegetation to clean up their properties outside of these times providing the activity does not cause a nuisance to neighbours.